bgernert/docker-radsecproxy/README.md

 ## Goal of this image

-This image provides a Radsecproxy in a Docker container.
+This image provides Radsecproxy in a Docker container.

 ## Configuration